 This recipe was originally featured in a popular magazine.
 When I was flipping through the magazine, the food picture of this recipe shown on the magazine attracted me for a second look.
 I decided to give it a try as most of the ingredients used in this recipe were what I already had at home, or easily get it from supermarkets/ grocery shops.

 Seriously, it was very delicious!
-I was so proud of myself for giving it a try (laughing).
+I was so proud of myself for giving it a try.
 This recipe does not yield traditional briny-tasted braised meat with five-spice flavour.
-It was a hot spicy pork dish with a hint of sweet plum taste.
+It was a hot spicy pork dish with a hint of sweet plum taste.read more

 Mee Sua, or you call it vermicelli, a Chinese noodle dish which you eat it especially during birthday to symbolise longevity.
 Mee sua simply means long noodle thread (面线).
 Usually, mee sua is made into very thin strand, and it’s brittle when cooked.
 The apperance of Mee Sua is normally in whitish colour, and to be sold in to a box of 5 – 6 bundles.
 This type of Mee Sua is good to make into soup noodle.

 I did not use the usual whitish bundles in this recipe, in fact.
 I used the crisped (pre-fried) type.
 Never heard of it?
 I have first spotted this crisped version in the wet market, last Sunday when a lady was buying 2 packets of it at the same store.
-She recommended it to me when saw my hesitation in the noodle choices, and commented that this crisped Mee Sua gets softened quicker than crisped Ee-fu noodle, to shorten the braising time.
-It’s also easier to chew, especially for younger children.
+She recommended it to me over my hesitation with the noodle choices, and commented that this crisped Mee Sua gets softened quicker than crisped Ee-fu noodle, to shorten the braising time.
+It’s also easier to chew, especially for younger children.read more

 “Home-cooked Ee-Fu Noodles is irresistibly delicious”